EricPonvelle/amazonGCQS/_posts/2021-01-24-introduction.md

 This guide is intended for users who wish to use Amazon Gift Cards.

-This guide covers the various ways of obtaining an Amazon Gift, including purchasing for a friend or relative or receiving one via e-mail or postal mail.
+This guide covers the various ways of obtaining an Amazon Gift Card, including purchasing for a friend or relative or receiving one via e-mail or postal mail.
 Then, the guide discusses how to redeem the gift card for use on Amazon.com, how to reload a gift card balance, and covers some of the restrictions with an Amazon Gift Card.

 For the absolute initiate users, a brief overview of what Amazon is is covered in the **What is Amazon, and What are Amazon Gift Cards?** section of this documentation.